 More ways to learn:

-- Helen Osborne has recorded more than 150 Health Literacy Out Loud (HLOL) podcast interviews, with new episodes coming out every few weeks.
-Subscribe for free to hear them all.
-A good place to start is at the HLOL website.
+- Helen Osborne has recorded more than 225 Health Literacy Out Loud (HLOL) podcast interviews, with new episodes coming out the first of each month.
+Subscribe for free to hear them all and access written transcripts.

-- Helen Osborne writes about creativity in her book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition.
-You can find this award-winning book at the Jones & Bartlett Learning website and most online bookstores, including Amazon.
+- Helen Osborne writes about creativity in her book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Third Edition.
+Learn more, including options to purchase this award-winning text in print and digital formats.